 If you fail to comply with the treatment plan, your case will be brought back before the court and your section 32 order will likely be revoked.
 You will then be dealt with in accordance with the law.

-If you are facing a drink driving charge and think you may be eligible for a Section 32, speak to a criminal lawyer as soon as possible.
+If you are facing a drink driving charge and think you may be eligible for a Section 32, speak to an experienced, specialist traffic lawyer who as soon as possible.

 As Section 32 orders are often opposed by the police, and are generally more difficult to obtain in traffic cases, make sure your chosen practitioner has a strong track record of successfully getting Section 32 orders for their clients in drink driving cases.